opendaylight/docs/docs/release-process/managed-release.rst

        may also show that the project has a history of dealing with CLM violations in a timely manner.

-* If a project is transitioning from Managed to Unmanaged, raise a Jira **Project Plan** issue against the TSC project highlighting the request.
+* If a project is transitioning from Managed to Self-Managed, raise a Jira **Project Plan** issue against the TSC project highlighting the request.

   * Select your project in the **ODL Project** field